-While I was on tour in Cambodia, a lot of people were talking about Sihanoukville but with all possible kind of disappointments, which made me really tensed and sad.
-Whoever had come from South and moving to north would advice to avoid Sihanoukville.
+While I was on tour in Cambodia, a lot of people were talking about Sihanoukville but with all possible kinds of disappointments, which made me really tense and sad.
+Whoever had come from the South and moving to the north would advise avoiding Sihanoukville.
 Reason being, ‘some massive- crazy construction going on there”!
 Which made me wonder, how bad a construction could be for people to suggest against the place which is supposed to treasure some beautiful beaches?!
 I love beach, and I was so much looking forward to this particular stop, to walk on the beach during sunset, swim during early morning, savouring some fresh fruit chillers, and to enjoy the sun, sand & slurp… SO not being so clear about this objection of others, or maybe I also wanted to know how bad a construction work could be..
 I stuck to my plan and went ahead with Sihanoukville.

 Private cars are available, which may cost about USD 50.00 per car (say from Koh Kong to Sihanoukville)

-While close to the Sihanoukville airport, I saw an ‘East City Sihanoukville’ signboard and a bit ahead there was a new township construction going on, which seemed humungous.
-From there quite a lot of construction work was on sight; but that was just a glimpse.
-There are many towns, village in the Sihanoukville province.
+While close to the Sihanoukville airport, I saw an ‘East City Sihanoukville’ signboard, and a bit ahead there was a new township construction going on, which seemed humungous.
+From there quite a lot of construction work was on sight, but that was just a glimpse.
+There are many towns, villages in the Sihanoukville province.
 Preah Sihanouk, Otres village are few of them.
-My destination was Otres Village, seemed to be a small quiet beach village to enjoy peaceful nature until i reached there.
-My half an hour journey from bus station to Otres proved what other tourists actually meant by ‘massive-crazy’ construction!
-The car was going through red mud road, actually there wasn’t any road at all and there was dusty cloud all across the road.
-There were skeletons of concrete structure everywhere, the entire province was (even ‘is’ is prominent here) busy modernising themselves and at an immediate hurry.
+My destination was Otres Village, which seemed to be a small quiet beach village to enjoy peaceful nature until I reached there.
+My half an hour journey from the bus station to Otres proved what other tourists actually meant by ‘massive-crazy’ construction!
+The car was going through red mud road, actually, there wasn’t any road at all and there was dusty cloud all across the road.
+There were skeletons of concrete structure everywhere, the entire province was (even ‘is’ is prominent here) busy modernising themselves and in an immediate hurry.

 Where to stay: